addap/master-thesis/documents/draft/main.md

 The original CQS supports three operations that are interesting to us.
 In a _suspend operation_ the requesting execution context wants to wait until signalled so it places a handle to itself in the datastructure and is expected to stop execution afterwards.
-But before it actually stops execution it can try to cancel the _suspend operation_ using the _cancel operation_.
+But before it actually stops execution it can use the _cancel operation_ to try to cancel the _suspend operation_.
 Finally, a _resume operation_ can be initiated from a difference execution context.
 It takes one handle out of the datastructure and tries to resume execution of the associated execution context, passing it the value that was provided to the _resume operation_.
 This fails if the _suspend operation_ had already been cancelled.